Types of Bipolar Disorder

 Bipolar I Disorder

-Bipolar I disorder is characterized by one or more manic episodes or mixed episodes (symptoms of both a mania and a depression occurring nearly every day for at least one week) and one or more major depressive episodes.
-Bipolar I disorder is the most severe form of the illness marked by extreme manic episodes.
+Bipolar I is characterized by one or more manic episodes or mixed episodes (which is when you experience symptoms of both a mania and a depression).
+Typically a person will experience periods of depression as well.
+Bipolar I disorder is marked by extreme manic episodes.

 Bipolar II Disorder

 Bipolar II disorder is diagnosed after one or more major depressive episodes and at least one episode of hypomania, with possible periods of level mood between episodes.

 The highs in bipolar II, called hypomanias, are not as high as those in bipolar I (manias).
 Bipolar II disorder is sometimes misdiagnosed as major depression if hypomanic episodes go unrecognized or unreported.
 If you have recurring depressions that go away periodically and then return, ask yourself if you have also:

 - Had periods (lasting four or more days) when your mood was especially or abnormally energetic or irritable?